feathersjs/docs/guides/basics/services.md

 | `service.patch()`  | `service.on('patched')` |
 | `service.remove()` | `service.on('removed')` |

 We will see later that this is the key to how Feathers enables real-time functionality.
-For now, let's update the `processMessage` function in `app.js` as follows:
+For now, let's update the `processMessages` function in `app.js` as follows:

 ```js
 async function processMessages() {